turbo2ltr/FobScan/README.md

 This code was written for the Seeeduino XIAO.

-It is intededt to work with the Dangerous Things access controller and your vehicles keyfob.
+It is intended to work with the Dangerous Things access controller and your vehicles keyfob.